 During your vetting process, ask prospective advisers about how they'll be compensated for working with you, and about other services they can offer.
-This will give you a good idea of their motivations when they invest your money.
+Explore all of your options, including today's online financial advisers.

 Suze Orman calls borrowing money from your 401(k) "the biggest mistake you will ever make" with your retirement money, especially if you use the money to pay off other debt.